Bayezid I: Bayezid in captivity

-First references to a disrespectful attitude towards Bayazid appear in the works of ibn Arabshah (1389-1450) and Constantine of Ostrovica.
+First references to a disrespectful attitude towards Bayazid appear in the works of ibn Arabshah (1389–1450) and Constantine of Ostrovica.
 Ibn Arabshah wrote that "Bayezid's heart was broken to pieces" when he saw that his wives and concubines were serving at a banquet.

 Ibn Arabshah wrote the following about the captivity of Bayezid:

 However, this is just a "flowery style", and not a real cell.
 According to literary historian H.A.R.
 Gibb, "the flowery elegance of style has also affected historiography.
 Most of the authors of the Timurid era succumbed to its influence ."

 Constantine of Ostrovica wrote neither about the cell, nor about the nudity of Bayezid's wife; though he did write that Bayezid committed suicide.
 In the story of Constantine, just like in that of ibn Arabshah, the sultan was so struck by the fact that his wife carried wine to a feast that he poisoned himself with a poison from his ring.

-Ottoman historian Mehmed Neshri (1450-1520) described Bayezid's imprisonment and mentioned the cell twice.
+Ottoman historian Mehmed Neshri (1450–1520) described Bayezid's imprisonment and mentioned the cell twice.
 According to him, Timur asked Bayezid what he would do in Timur's place with regard to the captive.
 "I would have planted him in an iron cage," Bayezid answered.
 To which Timur replied: "This is a bad answer."
 He ordered to prepare the cage and the Sultan was put into it.

-The complete set of legends may perhaps be found in the work of Pope Pius II Asiae Europaeque elegantissima descriptio, written in 1450-1460 (published in 1509): Bayezid is kept in a cage, fed with garbage under the table, Timur uses Bayezid as a support to get on or off a horse.
+The complete set of legends may perhaps be found in the work of Pope Pius II Asiae Europaeque elegantissima descriptio, written in 1450–1460 (published in 1509): Bayezid is kept in a cage, fed with garbage under the table, Timur uses Bayezid as a support to get on or off a horse.
 Further development can be found in later authors, such as Theodore Spandounes.
 The first version of his story was written in Italian and completed in 1509, and a French translation was published in 1519.
 In these versions of the text, Spandounes wrote only about the golden chains and that the sultan was used as a stand.
 Spandounes added the cell only in later versions of the text.
 Later versions of the text also include a description of the public humiliation of Bayezid's wife:

 Family

 Consorts

-Bayezid I had at least six consorts:
+Bayezid I had at least nine consorts: